 Besides, the wet saws are designed to give you delicate cuts.
 Sometimes to sooth the eyes are based on need you might have to have an intricate cut, and wet saw is your answer.

 Last but not least, for a super clean straight cut, you should always consider a wet saw.
+Use a wet saw when cutting glass tiles.

 The disadvantages of a buying Wet Saw